Ways to Induce Labor In the Surrogacy Process

-You should know that many doctors and hospitals will have policy and rules surrounding when an induction can be done.
-Most medical professionals will not allow an induction for non-medical reasons before the 37th (and often not before the 38th) week of pregnancy.
-In most cases doctors will not allow an induction unless the benefits of ending the pregnancy early outweigh the risks of continuing the pregnancy.
+While some intended parents desire an induced labor so they can have better odds at being present at the time of birth, most doctors and hospitals have policies about when an induction can be done.
+Most medical professionals will not allow an induction for non-medical reasons before the 37th or 38th week of pregnancy.
+An induction will be done when the benefits of birthing the child early outweigh the risks of continuing the pregnancy.

-However, if an induction is advised, your surrogate will have a few options to consider.
-While the most effective induction methods are medical, there are some that are a bit more natural.
-Here’s a look at the types of inductions doctors can use, and what they may mean for your birth plan.
+If an induction is advised, your Growing Generations surrogate will have a few natural and medical options.
+Here’s a look at the types of inductions doctors can use, and what they may mean for your surrogate:

-Membrane Sweep- Many doctors will choose to do a membrane sweep in the days leading up to or just past the assigned due date.
-This process, also called “stripping” the membranes, is completed in the doctor’s office during a normal visit.
-During the regular cervical check the doctor will run his/her finger around the opening of the cervix, separating the amniotic sack from the bottom of the uterus.
-While not guaranteed to result in labor, the process can cause the body to release prostaglandins and jump start labor within a matter of days.
+One of the more natural methods, this type of labor induction will be done in the days leading up to or just past the assigned due date.
+This process, also called “stripping” the membranes, is completed in a doctor’s office during a surrogate’s regular cervical check.
+A doctor will run his/her finger around the opening of the cervix, separating the amniotic sack from the bottom of the uterus.
+While not guaranteed to result in labor, the process can cause the surrogate’s body to release prostaglandins and jump-start labor within a matter of days.

-Membrane Rupture- Also referred to as “breaking the water”, this method is generally only performed on women who are already several centimeters dilated.
-The practitioner will use a plastic hook to rupture the amniotic sack and spill the fluid.
+Also referred to as “breaking the water,” this method is generally only performed on surrogates who are already several centimeters dilated.
+A practitioner will use a plastic hook to rupture the amniotic sack and spill the fluid.
 This process is done in the labor and delivery unit, as most doctors require a birth within 24 hours of membrane rupture to lower the risk of infection.
-If the rupture alone does not jump start labor, the doctor may begin administering Pitocin as well.
+If the rupture alone does not jump-start labor, the doctor may begin administering Pitocin as well.

-While induction of labor is generally a safe practice, there are instances in which no induction should be attempted due to increased risks.
-A diagnosis of Placenta Previa, a baby in breech or transverse position, and presence of genital herpes are occasions in which an induction is not recommended.
+While induction of labor is generally a safe practice, there are instances in which an induction should not be attempted due to increased risks.
+A diagnosis of placenta previa, a baby in breech or transverse position, and the presence of genital herpes are occasions in which an induction is not recommended.

 The choice to induce is generally made between the surrogate and her doctor.
-Frequently the doctor will have preferred methods and may not be open to other options.
-If you have any questions about the procedure, you should ask your surrogate well in advance of the procedure so that she can have time to ask her OBGYN if she does not already know the answer.
+The doctor likely will have preferred methods and may not be open to other options.
+Intended parents should ask their surrogate well in advance of the procedure so that she can have time to ask her OBGYN.